 The minimum tax is a minimum for the collection of corporate income tax.
 In Chad, it is fixed at 1.5% of company turnover.
 However, this minimum tax is accompanied by a minimum amount for companies with low turnover.
 This amount was amended by the Finance Act, 2019 (Act No. 037/PR/2018 of 31 December 2018).
 The floor amount of the minimum tax increases to 2 million CFA francs for large companies, while it remains at 1 million CFA francs for small companies.

-Updated tax data for 2017 and 2018 are now available for Madagascar, Mauritania and Senegal.
+Updated tax data for 2017 and 2018 are now available for South Africa, Tanzania and Zimbabwe.

-Updated tax data for 2017 and 2018 are now available for Gabon, Guinea and Chad.
+Updated tax data for 2017 and 2018 are now available for Kenya, Nigeria and Sierra Leone.

 In Kenya, a new Mining Act was adopted in 2016 (Act No. 12 of 2016) and supplemented by 14 regulations in 2017.
 In Nigeria, mining taxation has not changed.
 In Sierra Leone, an Extractive Industries Revenue Act was passed in 2018.
 It reviews both mining and oil taxation.